deLaatLab/pipe4C/README.md

 - A Unix like shell (e.g. Bash v3.2+)
 - Bowtie2 v2.3+ available from http://bowtie-bio.sourceforge.net/bowtie2/.
-- SAMtools v1.3+ available from http://www.htslib.org/.
+- SAMtools v1.3+ available from http://www.htslib.org/. **note:** The pipeline will produce a sort error when older versions are used.
 - R v3.5+ available from https://www.r-project.org/.
 - The following R packages available from CRAN:
   - optparse